John Bannister (actor): Biography

 In 1797, Richard Cumberland wrote and staged (on 8 May 1797, at Drury Lane) his comedy The Last of the Family as a benefit for Bannister.
 It was repeated four times.
 Cumberland had been offended by the ridicule heaped on him in The Critic, and much disliked Sheridan.
 Before the production, Kelly and Bannister were invited to Tunbridge Wells to hear the play read over dinner.
 Kelly fell asleep during the reading.
 In revenge the pair were later treated to a reading of the first three acts of Cumberland's five-act tragedy Tiberius, and only avoided acts four and five by fleeing back to London.

 In 1799 Bannister joined with Kelly to acquire the English copyright in a German work by Kotzebue (whose Pizarro had provided such an effective source for Sheridan), and induced Tom Dibdin to create a new libretto around the dramatic incidents, called Of Age Tomorrow, for which Kelly then provided the music.
-Bannister appeared in it (opposite Miss Decamp, the future Mrs Charles Kemble), in the character of the Hair Dresser, and he could not 'have handled the comb, curling irons and powder puff more skilfully'.
-In November 1802 he was again with Kelly, Miss Decamp, Suett and Ralph Wewitzer in James Cobb's A House to be Sold.
+Bannister appeared in it (opposite Miss De Camp, the future Mrs Charles Kemble), in the character of the Hair Dresser, and he could not 'have handled the comb, curling irons and powder puff more skilfully'.
+In November 1802 he was again with Kelly, Miss De Camp, Richard Suett, and Ralph Wewitzer in James Cobb's A House to be Sold.

 As manager of Drury Lane (1802–1815) Bannister was no less successful.
-He performed in Richard Cumberland's The Sailor's Daughter as Hartshorn in 1804, which despite a poor start continued its run.
+He performed in Richard Cumberland's The Sailor's Daughter (1804) as Hartshorn, which despite a poor start continued its run.
 In February 1809 he was one of the group including Michael Kelly, Richard Sheridan and William Dowton who met with Richard Wroughton (stage-manager) on the day after the fire which destroyed the theatre, and under Sheridan's exhortation agreed to keep the company together so far as possible during their subsequent removal to the Lyceum in the Strand.

 In the 1814 revival of George Farquhar's The Inconstant, 'The inimitable performance of Bisarre, by Mrs Jordan, and of Duretete, by Mr John Bannister, will long be remembered with delight.'
 The same year saw him as Scrub in the same author's The Beaux's Stratagem (originally 1707), and as Colonel Feignwell (with Dowton as Obadiah Prim) in Mrs. Centlivre's comedy A Bold Stroke For A Wife (first produced 1718).
 In the 1815 production of The Apprentice (his debut role), 'The performance of Dick, by Mr. John Bannister, and his admirable recitation of the prologue' (written by Garrick) 'were fortunate instances of that gentleman's comic versatility.'